 Reception and other centres for migrants should provide separate housing for migrant women and girls who prefer such arrangements.
 Safe and private water, sanitation and hygiene facilities for women and girls must also be made available.

 Innovative initiatives to promote migrants’ access to housing at the local level should be implemented such as when local authorities or housing associations act as guarantors to facilitate access to rental housing by migrants.

-States should ensure that housing providers are neither permitted nor required to convey information to immigration enforcement authorities which could result in punitive measures thereby discouraging them from seeking shelter.
-Migrants should never be criminalized for exercising their right to housing, and private actors such as landlords or civil society organizations should not be criminalized for assisting migrants to secure housing.